 Finally, it is good practice to inform a prospective employee during the recruitment phase that he or she may be required to take annual leave during the company’s close down period.

-This article was written and provided by Safety Experts TTIA
+This article was written and provided by Brian Beecroft, CEO of Safety Experts TTIA